 And if you plan accordingly, you'll be in control of your trip, the cost of your travel, and [at least partially] what to expect from the weather.

-For more information on how to choose the best season to travel to Europe, check out the following pages:
+For more information on how to choose the best season to travel to Europe, check the following pages:

-Traveling in Peak Season is not for the faint of heart.
+Travel in Peak Season is not for the faint of heart.
 Learn how to deal with the crowds, the costs, and the chaos of peak season travel in Europe.

-Return from Shoulder Season Travel to When To Travel To Europe
+Return to When To Travel Europe

-Travel Tip: When you purchase your airline ticket for any travel season, the date of your departure determines the price you pay for your ticket.
+When you purchase your airline ticket for any travel season, the date of your departure determines the price you pay for your ticket.